Skip to content

 # results: the results dictionary

-# result: the dictionary to be converted to an XML string
+# result: the dictionary to be transformed into the XML string

 response = make_response(xml_string)